DCC-UAB/dlnn-project_ia-group_1/README.md

 #### Models

-Contains the model used in these project
+Contains the model used in this project

 #### Preprocessing